KlipperScreen/KlipperScreen/docs/Configuration.md

 # the values configured in the UI will not be used.
 move_speed_xy: 500
 move_speed_z: 300

+# Define one or more moonraker power devices that turn on this printer (CSV list)
+# Default is the printer name
+power_devices: example1, example2
 ```

 ## Z probe calibrate Option